State Taxes at a Glance – Arizona

 State Income Taxes in Arizona

 The state of Arizona does have individual income tax.
-Like most states with income tax, it is calculated on a marginal scale whose range is from 2.59% to 4.50% for 2021.
-Here are the tax brackets:
+Like most states with income tax, it is calculated on a marginal scale whose range is from 2.59% to 4.50% for 2022.
+The tax brackets are indexed yearly for inflation.

 State Business Taxes in Arizona